Power, Water and Roads Infrastructure (Phase 2)

 Water Filtration Plant

-Our main source of water within the community is rain catchment and storage.
-However, things like fire fighting, plants and gardens and swimming pools and ponds require water too, and potable quality filtered rain water is not really an option.
+Our main source of potable water within the community is rain catchment and storage.
+However, things like bush and general firefighting, plants, gardens, swimming pools and ponds require water too, and potable quality filtered rainwater is not really an option.
 So, we have acquired a large filtration plant that will connect our lake to these other facilities.
 This should help to ensure that water is available where and when it's needed.
+As the motor is a 3-Phase, and our provision is 1-phase, we will install a 1-phase to 3-phase VFD control unit to convert the single phase to three phase power.
+This unit is capable of filtering 7 litres of water per second.

-This self clearing solar powered plant is capable of providing many thousands of litres per hour of pressurised water for a range of uses.
+This self-clearing solar powered plant is capable of providing many thousands of litres per hour of pressurised water for a range of uses where potable water isn't used.

 This skid mounted station and plant will eventually end up at the pump house by the lake.